carolinegbowski/BytePhase1/Project.md

 * How are you modularizing your code?
 Why is a given code in Model versus View versus Controller?

+* Will there be a visual component?
+If so, how will you dislpay information to the user?

 #### Ideas for expanding the game: